martintrojer/martintrojer.github.com/_posts/2012-02-18-some-thoughts-on-clojure-performance.md

 title: "Some thoughts on Clojure performance"
 description: ""
 category:
-tags: [.NET, C#, clojure, F#, javascript, jvm, mono, scala]
+tags: [.net, c#, clojure, f#, javascript, jvm, mono, scala]
 ---
 {% include JB/setup %}

 _Edit_: This post recently re-surfaced on hacker news and caused a bit of a stir, mainly because of a slightly sensational/misleading title (was "Why is Clojure so slow?").
-I wrote this before <a href="http://blip.tv/clojure/rich-hickey-keynote-5970064">Rich Hickey's Clojure/Conj 2011 keynote</a> was published, in which he talks about most of my concerns (and outlines possible solutions).
+I wrote this before [Rich Hickey's Clojure/Conj 2011 keynote](http://www.youtube.com/watch?v=I5iNUtrYQSM) was published, in which he talks about most of my concerns (and outlines possible solutions).

 Clojure is great in many ways, but one thing it can't be accused of is being particularly fast.
 What I mean by fast here is the speed in which Clojure programs execute.
 This is a well known issue in the Clojure community and have been discussed on the <a href="http://groups.google.com/group/clojure">mailing list</a> and <a href="http://stackoverflow.com/questions/2531616/why-is-the-clojure-hello-world-program-so-slow-compared-to-java-and-python">stack overflow</a>.&nbsp;I am not intending to troll or fuel any fires here, just jotting down some of my findings when looking into the matter.